Prajnabhandary/VITON/Readme_Label_artwork.md

 - **Target Image 2**:
   ![Example Output](https://github.com/Prajnabhandary/VITON/blob/main/Inpainting/img_labelartwork_5.jpg)
   Target Image 2: The second target image is another example of a product label that requires validation.
-Similar to target image 1,
-  this image undergoes text extraction and comparison with the source image.
+Similar to target image 1,this image undergoes text extraction and comparison with the source image.

 ## Metrics